 Michael Ibsen is a Canadian classical guitarist who performs a variety of music, re-imagining historic and new works on the instrument.
 He is also one half of Duo Tinúviel with soprano Jessica Türje, who work to share and explore the repertoire for voice and guitar.
 Michael fell in love with the classical guitar because of the variety of colours and textures available in its rich repertoire, and that’s what he strives to share with audiences around the world.
-Michael aims to expand the repertoire for the classical guitar, both through transcription and commissioning new music, and actively works with living composers.
+He aims to expand the repertoire for the classical guitar, both through transcription and commissioning new music, and actively works with living composers.
 Recent highlights for Michael include the ‘Made in Canada’ tour where he performed alongside award-winning guitarist and composer Nathan Bredeson.
 The tour included concerts across Ontario dedicated to new Canadian music by composers such as Jason Noble, Christina Volpini, Daniel Mehdizadeh, and Patrick Roux, as well as the premiere of a new sonata (in homage to Dmitri Shostakovich) dedicated to him and composed by Nathan Bredeson.

 Aside from his work as a performer and collaborator, Michael loves teaching and guiding his students.
 He has had multiple students who have won prizes in local competitions in Canada, as well as received honours marks for their exams with the Royal Conservatory of Music.
 He has held positions at the British Columbia Conservatory of Music (Burnaby), Mozart School of Music (Vancouver), Bravo School of Music (Vancouver), Vancouver International School of Music (Vancouver), and Chinook School of Music (Calgary).
 Michael currently lives and teaches through his own private studio in Utrecht, the Netherlands.